 - Top affiliates: An advertiser will want to know their top-performing partners and affiliates so they can allocate more advertising and resources to them

 - Affiliate referrals: Incentives for existing affiliates to recruit new affiliates to a program

 - Program diversity: How many different types of affiliates and audiences a program covers

 Ready to learn more?
-Here are some of our top affiliate marketing resources:
+Here are some of our top partner and affiliate marketing resources:

 - Affiliate Marketing (info page)

 - The Ultimate Guide to Partner Marketing (blog series + e-book)